-Objective E: Polk County has 82 feedlots that are registered, with an additional 35 smaller operations that are not required to be registered.
+Objective E: Polk County has 77 feedlots that are registered.
 Many of these feedlots are located next to rivers, lakes or wetlands that may have the potential to impact water quality.
-Polk County has an approved MPCA Animal Feedlot and Manure Management Plan.
+Polk County has an approved MPCA County Feedlot Program Delegation Agreement Work Plan.